 Something old, new, borrowed and blue

 The full wording of this popular bridal attire rhyme, which dates back to the Victorian times is 'something old, something new, something borrowed, something blue and a silver sixpence in your shoe'.
+Something old refers to wearing something that represents a link with the bride's family and her old life.

 Usually, the bride wears a piece of family jewelry or maybe her mother's or grandmother's wedding dress.